Best CBD Oils Benefits, Uses & Top-Rated Brands Reviewed

 • Social anxiety disorder (SAD)

-Another 2020 study evaluated 397 adults living with a form of anxiety.
-After three weeks of CBD treatment, participants reported a reduction in both anxiety and depression symptoms. ⁸
+More recently, a 2020 study tracked 397 adults with anxiety.
+After three weeks of CBD use, participants reported improvements in both anxiety and depression symptoms. ⁸

 How Can CBD Oil Help with Seizures?

-In terms of specific seizure conditions, such as Dravet syndrome, research is slowly coming underway.
-For example, one clinical trial found that 20 mg/kg of Epidiolex helped reduce seizure frequency compared to a placebo. ¹⁰
+Clinical research continues to grow.
+For example, one study on people with Dravet syndrome found that taking 20 mg/kg of Epidiolex significantly reduced seizure frequency compared to a placebo. ¹⁰

 What is the Right CBD Oil Dosage?